gboeing/osmnx/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**

-Add any code snippets, context, or screenshots about the feature proposal.
+Provide a complete minimal working example of code to demonstrate your use case.
+Add any additional code snippets, context, or screenshots about the feature proposal to demonstrate its importance and feasibility.